XRglassDEV/XRglass/README.md

 ⚠️ Disclaimer
-XTrustScore provides heuristic indicators only.
+XRglass provides heuristic indicators only.
 It is not financial advice, and cannot guarantee safety.
 Always do your own research.
 Not affiliated with Ripple or the XRPL Foundation.